Domenico De Masi: Paradigm

 De Masi developed his own sociological paradigm from the thought of thinkers such as Tocqueville, Marx, Taylor, Bell, Gorz, Touraine, Heller, the Frankfurt School and landing on original content based on research centered mainly on the world of work.

 De Masi contributed to developing and spreading the post-industrial paradigm, based on the idea that, starting from the mid-twentieth century, the joint action of technological progress, organizational development, globalisation, mass media and mass education has produced a new type of society centered on the production of information, services, symbols, values, and aesthetics.

-All this has determined new economic structures, new forms of work and free time, new values, new social subjects and new forms of coexistence.
+This concept has determined new economic structures, new forms of work and free time, new values, new social subjects and new forms of coexistence.

 His sociology analysed above all creative groups, creativity as a synthesis of fantasy and concreteness, creative idleness as a synthesis of work, study and play.

 In the years since the COVID-19 pandemic, the call for the implementation of agile work has been heard repeatedly.
 During a conference held in Il Sole 24 Ore, he likened agile work to remote work, if job-related and goal-less, describing the system in a negative light.